DS3Lab/Decentralized_FM_alpha/scripts/a100_inf_scripts/README.md

 }
 ```

 Currently, we need to keep hyperparameters (temperature, top\_p, stop, etc.) the same during inference.
 So we shall split the data manually.
+We can use `split_queries.py` in this folder.

 ## Launch local runs